henhouseai/henhouse/context/overview.md

 ### **HTTP Architecture**

 The HTTP backend provides web-based interface for content management, combining server-rendered HTML with client-side TypeScript interactivity.
 Server-rendered pages route through Gateway dispatch, using the same action handlers as other backends, and format output using the Render system's HTML table renderer.
 The TypeScript client makes all API operations through the MCP backend using JSON-RPC calls - there is no separate API layer.
 This unified approach means all CRUD operations, whether initiated by humans through the web UI or by agents through MCP protocol, route through the same MCP backend and use the same business logic.
 The HTTP backend serves initial HTML with embedded seed data, then the TypeScript client takes over for interactive operations, making MCP calls and updating the DOM dynamically.
+In production, Flask applications serve the HTTP backend, with NGINX as a reverse proxy handling SSL, static files, and security headers.

 - Web-based interface for general users and content management
 - Combines server-rendered HTML with client-side JavaScript interactivity
 - Bridges user interactions to backend systems through API calls
+- Production deployment via Flask daemons (one per tier) with NGINX reverse proxy

 #### **Web Interface**